WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

 ## Background Celery Updates & Configuration

 Adding Elasticsearch to all database transactions adds about a 40% overhead during the automated testing.
-Houston also supports background Celery workers to process all indexing operations to prevent this from being a performance hit with the production web server.
+Houston supports background Celery workers to process all indexing operations to prevent this from being a performance hit with the production web server.
 This happens automatically with each Elasticsearch session when the `app/extensions/elasticsearch` extension is enabled.
-By default, all changes are done in batch and done in the background.
+By default, all changes are done in batch and in the background.

 The base config supports the following new values:
 - `ELASTICSEARCH_BLOCKING` - Defaults to False, which will perform all bulk Elasticsearch operations in the background (non-blocking)